Photo by: Ron Rosenstock

 per person, double occupancy*

 *U.S. dollars based upon minimum of 6 participants.

 Nowhere in the world can one find such a land as New Zealand for sheer beauty and scale.
 Volcanoes, glaciers, high mountains, fiords, tussock lands, and geothermal springs — the country is a treasure trove of natural wonders.
-Our trip will focus on the South Island of New Zealand.
+Our trip will concentrate on the highlights of the South Island.
 The South Island has some of the most dramatic scenery in the world, with towering peaks, glaciers, majestic fiords, and pristine lakes.
-We’ll spend all our time here.
-Our trip has been timed to coincide with New...
+We’ll spend all of our time here, moving about to photograph the diverse...

 Nowhere in the world can one find such a land as New Zealand for sheer beauty and scale.
 Volcanoes, glaciers, high mountains, fiords, tussock lands, and geothermal springs — the country is a treasure trove of natural wonders.
-Our trip will focus on the South Island of New Zealand.
+Our trip will concentrate on the highlights of the South Island.
 The South Island has some of the most dramatic scenery in the world, with towering peaks, glaciers, majestic fiords, and pristine lakes.
-We’ll spend all our time here.
-Our trip has been timed to coincide with New Zealand’s glorious fall time, a period of breathtaking beauty and life.
+We’ll spend all of our time here, moving about to photograph the diverse landscape and changing colors of its breathtaking beauty.